nixworks/public/news/2011/01/1/README.md

 Egypt blames a suicide bomber with foreign links for a blast which killed at least 21 people at an Alexandria church and sparked a Christian-Muslim clash.

 ### [Bonaire, Saba and Sint Eustatius adopt the United States dollar as the sole legal currency, reducing the use of the Netherlands Antillean guilder to Curaao and Sint Maarten. ](/news/2011/01/1/bonaire-saba-and-sint-eustatius-adopt-the-united-states-dollar-as-the-sole-legal-currency-reducing-the-use-of-the-netherlands-antillean-gu.md)
-_Context: Bonaire, Curaao, Netherlands Antillean guilder, Saba, Sint Eustatius, Sint Maarten, U.S. dollar_
+_Context: Bonaire, Curaao, Netherlands Antillean guilder, Saba, Sint Eustatius, Sint Maarten, US$_

 ### [Estonia adopts the Euro, becoming the 17th Eurozone country.](/news/2011/01/1/estonia-adopts-the-euro-becoming-the-17th-eurozone-country.md)
 _Context: Estonia_